bologer/anycomment.io/readme.txt

 * Fixed links on white theme being colored as for dark theme
 * Fixed default options overwrite, before default values were not applied
+* Fixed missing Russian translation when user is guest and only has option to authorize using social

 = 0.0.51 – 28.08.2018 =